What is your Mission?

 Who is a HackerMom?

 A HackerMom is a woman with children who is as restless and curious as her children.
 That may be you: Creative, curious, inventive, indie, artsy/craftsy/ designy/techy, visionary, outspoken, scrappy, superhot, hands-on, badass mover and maker of any age.

 Some think that you have to be an artist or a computer programmer to be a HackerMom, but that’s not necessarily true.
 Maybe you have a project (or a hundred) in mind.
 Maybe you crave the support of a community or want a hobby.
 Maybe you want to reinvent yourself by hacking your life.

-Others think that you have to be a mom to be a HackerMom.
-That’s not necessarily true either.
-We are not gender-exclusive.
 We do hope the title “HackerMom” offers a positive alternative to other female archetypes, like “desperate housewife,” “soccer mom,” “long-suffering martyr“ and “ruthless career girl.”
 One day, our kids will proudly say, “My mom’s a HackerMom!”

 Childcare is a permeable door where kids are allowed to float between their room and ours.
 HackerMoms model active creative lives for our kids.
 Therefore, it is important for them to be present, explore and create alongside us.